janovekj/fini/README.md

 # Resources

 These are some of the resources that have been important for my own learning, and in the development of Fini.

+In particular, Fini is built on top of [use-effect-reducer](https://github.com/davidkpiano/useEffectReducer/), which handles all the heavy lifting related to handling effects.
+Check it out!

 - [XState](https://xstate.js.org)
 - [The Statecharts project](https://statecharts.github.io)